The Bold Strategies Behind an eCommerce Marketing Strategy

 Who knew buying stuff could be so dang easy … Instagram did, and they put the easy shopping option to use.
 Shopify sites can link products in Instagram photos to make the posts shoppable to their followers.
 When a consumer clicks on the photo, the tagged product will become visible and shows the basic information about it (product name and price).
 From there, the consumer can click on the tag and a link takes them straight to the page on your website to purchase.

 Sounds cool, but why do we care about having a shoppable Instagram?
 You’re using a platform that is already highly engaging and you’re likely to get in front of a larger audience when you use its features and create ease for potential customers.
 You can also rely heavily on the visual emphasis of your brand which is appealing.
 Plus, like we said … it’s so dang easy!

 6. Develop an eCommerce App

-It’s bold and high-tech, but if you have the resources and its makes sense for your brand, do it.
+It’s bold and high-tech, but if you have the resources and it makes sense for your brand, do it.
 Brand apps require consumers to download your app in order to use it.
 It’ll stay on their phone, tablet, or computer as long as they have the app downloaded, which keeps you top of mind.

-eCommerce apps are also simple to use and don’t require consumers to do lengthy online searching to multiple sites to find what they need.
+eCommerce apps are also simple to use and don’t require consumers to do lengthy online searching for multiple sites to find what they need.
 Everything they need is right there waiting for them in one application.